Amarnath Temple: 2000 massacre

 On 2 August 2000, militants attacked the Nunwan base camp in Pahalgam.
-Thirty-two people, including 21 unarmed Hindu pilgrims, seven unarmed Muslim civilians and three security force officers, in a two hour long indiscriminate shoot, were killed.
-Among the dead were mostly pilgrims and porters and horsemen who were ferrying pilgrims.
+Thirty-two people, including 21 unarmed Hindu pilgrims, seven unarmed Muslim civilians and three security force officers were killed in a two-hour-long indiscriminate shooting.
+Among the dead were mostly pilgrims, porters, and horsemen who were ferrying pilgrims.
 This attack was part of the larger 1–2 August 2000 Kashmir massacre in five separate coordinated terrorist attacks that killed between 89 (official count) and 105 people (as reported by PTI), and injured at least 62 more.
 Then Indian Prime Minister Atal Bihari Vajpayee blamed Lashkar-e-Taiba for the killings.

 2001 massacre

-On 20 July 2001, a terrorist threw a grenade on a pilgrim night camp at Sheshnag near the Amarnath shrine and at least 13 persons, including three women, were killed in two explosions and firing by militants; two were security officials and three were Muslim civilians.
+On 20 July 2001, a terrorist threw a grenade on a pilgrim night camp at Sheshnag near the Amarnath shrine and at least 13 people, including three women, were killed in two explosions and firing by militants; two were security officials and three were Muslim civilians.
 15 others were also injured in the attack.